 Poverty is a global challenge.
 It has so many enduring effects on people, their communities and their countries.

 CYFI sees that the key to fighting poverty is for people to learn how to manage and handle money, and have the confidence, knowledge and capabilities to spend and earn it responsibly.
 This must start from childhood.

-So CYFI has partnered with thousands of organizations in 132 countries around the world - from banks, to governments, to NGOs, to academics – you name it!
+So CYFI has partnered with thousands of organizations in 137 countries around the world - including banks, governments, NGOs, schools, and many more!
 Together, we work to create policies and programs that enable children and youth to learn about money, have access to a bank account, develop entrepreneurial skills and, most importantly, to believe in themselves.

 - Ranked number 45 in NGO Advisor's Top 500 NGOs in the world